palletops/bakery/local-storage-atom/README.md

 `key`
 : a keyword for the key to store the atom under in local storage.

-The component does not implement the `ILifecycle` protocol.
+The component does not implement the `Startable` and `Stoppable` protocols.

 ## License